sguna12/Business-Analyst-Portfolio-/README.md

 # Business-Analyst-Portfolio
 Hi, my name is Sanjana Gunaprakash and I work at Keystone Property Management as project coordinator.
-I hold Bachelor’s degree in English, Language, literature and writing from Eastern Michigan University.
+I hold Bachelor’s degree in english, language, literature and writing from Eastern Michigan University.
 I am transitioning from project coordinator role to business analyst role.
 Some of the class projects on this page for you to review.

 Since young I love to read, analyze, solve puzzle and come up with solution to any given situation.
 That’s how I look at any situation on how to make things better, as one big puzzle.